 Learn more about Haven’s Kitchen »

-Looking for an oh-so luxe space for your celeb-worthy wedding?
+Looking for an oh-so luxe space for your celeb-worthy yet small wedding?
 The Heaven Over Hell Penthouse Suite (love that name!) at the Kimpton Ink48 hotel is just the ticket.
 You’ll be wowed by the floor-to-ceiling windows and views of the NYC skyline and Hudson River, plus the expansive 2,220 square foot private terrace.
 The space can host up to 75 guests, and Ink48 is also a fabulous hotel to reserve room blocks.
 And truly, what could be more amazing that getting married in a fabulous penthouse overlooking the city?

 Learn more about Ink48 »